The movie was perfect, to begin with.

 When she sings, she’s expressing her regret but is resolute in her decision and as the song draws to a end, Scrooge stands by her side and sings with her – showing us that, years later, he still remembers her words.

-When your break-up song is too ’emotionally sophisticated’ or something.
+Your break-up song is too ’emotionally sophisticated’ or something.

 Rumour has it, the decision to cut the ballad belonged to Jeffery Katzenberg, chairman of Walt Disney Studios at the time, who thought the scene was too mature for children to enjoy.